 Participants in the ALI will:

-- …participate in, apply, analyze, and discuss active learning pedagogical strategies and instructional tools;
+- …participate in, analyze, and discuss active learning pedagogical strategies;

 - …present sample active learning strategies and receive feedback in a supportive collegial atmosphere;